aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-performing-platform-verification-latency-tests.md

     -   In this example, the measured latency is outside the maximum allowed value.

-## Generating a latency test failure report
+## Generating a latency test failure report {#cnf-performing-end-to-end-tests-test-failure-report_cnf-latency-tests}

 Use the following procedures to generate a JUnit latency test output and test failure report.